libgy8zli/linux-knowldge/linux-sysadmin.md

     - mkfs -t [fs-type]
     - mkfs.[fstype]
  - blkid: displays the file systems universally unique identifier (UUID)

+### Disk usage
+ - df: command that show the available disk on a file system
+ - du: command that displays the amount of disk space in use
+ - inode: an inode (index node) stores information about files and folders, such as: permissions, ownership and file type.
+Most file systems contain a maximum number of inodes that it can contain. commands that display inode information:
+  - ls -i
+  - df -i
+  - du --inodes

 ### Permissions
  #### Permissions are broken down into three categories:
     user group other/world